Delta Park: West Delta Park

-Current events
+History

 Homelessness crisis

 The homeless epidemic facing Portland has increased in previous years, particularly after the spread of COVID-19.
 Following the George Floyd protests in the summer of 2020, Portland had cut $26.9 million dollars from the police force’s budget.
 Furthermore, the Portland Police Bureau had specified responding to high-priority calls because of the declined budget.
 Officer positions aligned with fighting narcotics and organizing neighborhood safety were eliminated.
 Less attention was given to the homelessness crisis in Portland and unhoused areas like East Delta Park began to sprawl.
-As of May of 2021, Portland had put a pause on routine sweeps of homeless camps.
+As of May 2021, Portland had put a pause on routine sweeps of homeless camps.
 North Union Court separates the Owens Sports Complex of East Delta Park and the encroaching encampments.
 Increasing illegal site access has intruded onto North Union Court and employees in the area were disabled from working on the area due to the obstructions of the encampments.

-News organizations have interviewed people living in the encampments, and it has been reported that many of the inhabitants have been parked in their recreational vehicles(RVs) for years.
-RV’s have been a popular living accommodation and leaders try to not exceed 20 mobile homes.
-The RV’s bring reliable shelter from the Portland rain and have benefits like locked doors for privacy.
-The people living around East Delta Park have developed into a community, one with leaders and rules.
+News organizations have interviewed people living in the encampments, and it has been reported that many of the inhabitants have been parked in their recreational vehicles (RVs) for years.
+The people living in RVs around East Delta Park have developed into a community, one with leaders and rules.
 Some residents of this area, which is across the street from the Owens Sports Complex, have described what those guidelines are.
 There are tidiness guidelines in part to keep the community in line with city code.

 Proud Boys rally

-On September 26 of 2020, inside of the Owens Sports Complex of East Delta Park, the grass soccer fields were the location of a Proud Boys rally of over 300 people.
+On September 26, 2020, inside of the Owens Sports Complex of East Delta Park, the grass soccer fields were the location of a Proud Boys rally of over 300 people.
 It was expected that there would be over 1,000 members in attendance.
 Governor Kate Brown sent state troopers in anticipation of the Proud Boys and counter-protests.
 The group present at the Owens Sports Complex could be identified as MOSD, or the “Ministry of Self Defense”, a western group organized by Enrique Tarrio.
 Enrique Tarrio, a national figure and leader of the Proud Boys, organized the event.
 He and other Proud Boys activists were charged later that year for plotting the Capital storming of January 6, 2021.
 The Proud Boys rally of the Owens Sports Complex sparked a separate counter protest that gathered near Delta Park at the Vanport site in North Portland.
 After around 90 minutes at the Owens Sports Complex, the rally group of 300 began to disperse.
 The city of Portland and their Parks & Recreation team did not grant the Proud Boys a permit.